-Prep artist - entry level Cleans up the backgrounds of liveaction footage ready for the effects to be layered onto it by the compositor.
-The shots they work on, known as plates. either moving or still, don't have foreground action or players included.
-Prep artists use specialist VFX software to clean plates.
-They remove any unwanted dust and scratches from the frame and any unwanted items such a boom microphones or electric pylons.
 Roto artist - entry level Manually draws around and cuts out objects from movie frames so that the required parts of the image can be used, a process known as rotoscoping.
 The parts of an image that are wanted after cutting out are known as mattes.
-Roto artists work on the areas of live-action frames where computer-generated images or other liveaction images will overlap or interact with the live image.
-Compositor Creates the final image of a frame, shot or VFX sequence.
-Compositors take all the different digital materials used (assets), such as computer-generated images, live action footage and matte paintings, and combine them to appear as one cohesive image and shot.
-Compositing supervisor In charge of the department that puts together all the different elements of the VFX shots.
+Roto artists work on the areas of live-action frames where computer-generated images or other liveaction images will overlap or interact with the Creates the final image of a frame, shot or VFX sequence.
+Compositors take all the different digital materials used (assets), such as computer-generated images, live action footage and matte paintings, and combine them to appear as one Compositing supervisor In charge of the department that puts cohesive image and shot.

+together all the different elements of the VFX shots.
 They manage the compositors, who do this work, and check it for quality.
-They are also responsible for ensuring the continuity of colour between shots.

-Looking for further advice?
+They are also responsible for ensuring the continuity of colour between Careers in Looking for further advice?